tenstorrent/tt-metal/tech_reports/prog_examples/eltwise_binary/eltwise_binary.md

 detail::WriteToBuffer(src1_dram_buffer, src1_vec);
 ```

 In this program, we have a second source tensor.
-We will be adding this
-to the first source tensor.
+We will be adding this to the first source tensor.

 ## Conclusion

-Those are the additional steps for getting eltwise binary operations up
-and running on the compute engine.
-We essentially repeat the same
-process to chain together two operations, with one DRAM read in the
-middle to get the intermediate result and hold it in a DRAM buffer.
-For
-an example involving matrix multiplication on a single core, please
-refer to the `Matmul single
+Those are the additional steps for getting eltwise binary operations upmand running on the compute engine.
+We essentially repeat the same process to chain together two operations, with one DRAM read in the middle to get the intermediate result and hold it in a DRAM buffer.
+For an example involving matrix multiplication on a single core, please refer to the `Matmul single core` example.
-core example<MatMul_Single_Core example>`{.interpreted-text role="ref"}.